-- We pray God will help us to lead a life that is honouring him.
+- We pray God will help us to lead a life that is honoring him.

 - We acknowledge the greatness of God.
-Normally, we end our prayers with something like ‘we pray this in the name of our Lord and Saviour, Jesus Christ, Amen’.
+Normally, we end our prayers with something like ‘we pray this in the name of our Lord and Savior, Jesus Christ, Amen’.

 God himself helps us to pray